Welltory/measure-stress-heart-rate-ios/README.md

 `Important: iOS will only attempt to fetch the AASA file over a secure connection (HTTPS).`

-After you have configured config universal links, you can catch callback url with AppDelegate method:
+After you have configured config universal links, you can catch callback URL with AppDelegate method:

 ```swift
     func application(_ app: UIApplication, open url: URL, options: [UIApplication.OpenURLOptionsKey : Any] = [:]) -> Bool {